DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

     </bean>
 ```

-Each contributor must also be added to the "MetadataFieldMap" used by the "*MetadataFieldMapping*" implementation.
+Each contributor must also be added to the "MetadataFieldMap" used by the *MetadataFieldMapping* implementation.
 Each entry of this map maps a metadata field bean to a contributor.
 For the contributors created above this results in the following configuration:

 ```xml
     <util:map id="org.dspace.importer.external.metadatamapping.MetadataFieldConfig"